A BEGINNER’S GUIDE TO

 The top note is the initial impression of the fragrance, designed to provide immediate appeal.
 Top note ingredients are volatile and diffuse quickly.

-MIDDLE (heart)
+Middle (heart)

 The middle is the most prominent part of the scent.
 It gives the fragrance personality and character and consists of full-bodied ingredients that diffuse more slowly.

-BOTTOM (base/drydown)
+Bottom (base/drydown)

 The bottom is where you find the long-lasting qualities of the fragrance.
 These more persistent and substantive ingredients diffuse slowest.